By Michael Swanson, City Forester, Denver Parks and Recreation As winter approaches, many Denverites are…

 Why Plant Trees?

 Tree planting is just one part of our BASA program.
 BASA started in 2016 as a holistic way to stop the spread of Emerald Ash Borer (EAB) by making our urban forest as resilient as possible.
 The EAB is a non-native insect that targets Ash trees (Fraxinus genus).
 The larvae of EAB burrow under the bark of the tree, which eventually prevents the tree from being able to transport the necessary nutrients between its leaves and roots for survival, ultimately killing the tree.
 In Denver, this pest will have devastating consequences, as approximately one in six of all of our trees are ash trees.
-To reduce and slow the impacts of EAB, our BASA program 1) treats existing ash trees with herbicide, hoping to increase their resistance to EAB, and 2) plants new, diverse trees that will help to fill the holes in the canopy after the death of any ash trees.
+To reduce and slow the impacts of EAB, our BASA program 1) treats existing ash trees with pesticide, hoping to increase their resistance to EAB, and 2) plants new, diverse trees that will help to fill the holes in the canopy after the death of any ash trees.
 Planting for diversity will also increase the resistance of our canopy to any potential future pests.
 Here’s how our planting program works:

 Step 1: Spread the word!